dfns/dfns-sdk-ts/packages/lib-tron/README.md

 const wallet = DfnsWallet.init({
   walletId: process.env.DFNS_WALLET_ID!,
   dfnsClient,
-  maxRetries: 10,
 })

-const tronWeb = new TronWeb({
-  fullHost: 'https://shasta.trongrid.io/', // Replace with the TRON full node URL });

-[.....]
 ```

-Go checkout the [examples](../../examples/tron) we have that showcase how you can start developing dapps with Dfns wallets.
+Go checkout the [examples](../../examples/libs/tron) we have that showcase how you can start developing dapps with Dfns wallets.